THE HALF-EARTH PROJECT

 The Half-Earth Project brings together deep scientific leadership, operational knowledge and inspirational engagement as never collaboratively convened before, creating fresh goal-driven energy where existing efforts are losing ground.
 It addresses gaps in our current approach to this crisis and creates a compelling campaign for re-invigorated action.

 Our research programs will work to discover and identify our planet’s species and support regional biodiversity research and scholarship.
 The Global Biodiversity Census initiative will establish four pilot All Taxa Biodiversity Inventory (ATBI) sites as models to guide ATBI efforts worldwide.
-In addition, we will support the research of Half-Earth Biodiversity Chairs and Scholars who have a deep understanding of the unique socioeconomic and conservation needs of their region.
+In addition, we will support the research of Half-Earth Biodiversity Fellows and Scholars who have a deep understanding of the unique socioeconomic and conservation needs of their region.

 Our leadership programs will map conservation status and integrate diverse data to target areas for protection.
 Data design experts will make this information engaging and accessible.
 Knowledge Platform and Model Conservation Efforts will provide guidance, foster greater understanding, and inspire similar efforts worldwide.
 Film, Communication and Outreach, and Museum Exhibits will create transformative experiences that catalyze participation and further enhance engagement in our solution.
 The Half-Earth Council will provide the comprehensive thinking and expertise that is necessary to fully address potential challenges and support the goal of Half-Earth.